RaymondChu-UCLA/starter-academic1/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a first year PhD student at UCLA.
-I was born and raised in Los Angeles and went to UCLA as an Applied Math major.
+I am a first year PhD student studying mathematics at UCLA.
+I was born and raised in Los Angeles and went to UCLA for my undergraduate as an Applied Math major.
 I am studying Partial Differential Equations under the supervision of Professor Inwon Kim.

 As an undergraduate, I worked with Professor Marcus Roper on interial migration of particles.
 Currently I am a Teaching Assisstant for Math 131B (Real Analysis) at UCLA.